Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Conclusion

 \section{Conclusion}

-This letter introduced PhyKAN, a physics-guided EFIE-derived framework that enables a learnable basis for EM modeling.
-By generalizing the RWG basis into an adaptive and interpretable representation, the proposed PhyKAN framework unifies diverse kernel and structural extensions within a physically consistent architecture.
+This letter introduced PhyKAN, an EFIE-derived framework that replaces the fixed RWG basis with an adaptive learnable representation while embedding the Green’s function as a physics prior, forming a unified and physically consistent architecture for electromagnetic modeling.
 Future work will focus on scaling the learnable basis to large-scale and broadband scenarios.